 "There has to be someone you care about,"she pressed.
 Edgar shifted uncomfortably, not looking at her.

-"Shelley,"he finally whispered, feeling his heart break as he said it, "I loved Shelley more than anyone in the entire world."
+"Shelley,"he finally whispered, feeling his heart break as he said it, "I loved Shelley more than anything in the entire world."
 Joanne was quiet for a while.
 It was the first thing he had said with any real emotion in his voice.
-It may have seen the softness in her expression, because he quickly looked down, embarrassed now.
+The softness and painstaking look of understanding in her expression betrayed his vulnerability, and he quickly looked down, embarrassed now.

-"And what is your relation to Shelley?"she asked gently.
+"And who is Shelley?"she asked gently.
 Edgar shifted again, staring hard at a spot on the floor as his hands clenched and unclenched anxiously.

 "Did she live with the family you were with?"she continued when he didn't respond.
 Slowly, he nodded.

-"What does this have to do with analyzing how dangerous I am?"he suddenly asked, feeling his voice unexpectedly rise as he desperately tried to turn the conversation away from the one thing he didn't want to think about.
+"What does this have to do with anything?"he suddenly asked, feeling his voice unexpectedly rise as he desperately tried to turn the conversation away from the one thing he didn't want to think about.
+Joanne physically reacted, her face poorly masking the trepidation she felt at hearing the glint of anger in his voice.
+Suddenly she didn't feel safe.

-"Whoa there, tiger, slow down, I never said you were crazy,"she said, laughing lightly, "I only meant that people can often do irrational things when they're infatuated, so it's important to keep that in mind."
+"Whoa there, slow down, I never said you were crazy,"she said, laughing nervously, "I just wanted to get to know you."

 "You're being very needlessly defensive.
-I'm not trying to attack you for liking this girl."
+I'm not trying to attack you for liking this girl, if that's what this is about."
 He held in a breath and counted to five, willing himself to not feel so angry and hurt and tired and hungry.
+But five came, and he was no less overwhelmed.

-"Why would I want to be treated?"he asked seriously, finally looking up, "So I can leave and then be sent right back?"
+"Why would I want to be treated?"he asked loudly, finally looking up at her, "So I can leave and then be dumped right back in here when something else happens?
+What is it with you humans and your obsession with putting animals in CAGES?"
 In that brief moment he had spoken, he had forgotten to hide his mouth.
 She held back a gasp at the sudden sight of his fangs, but couldn't help the surprised expression that appeared on her face a second too late.
 Edgar, of course, noticed.

-"T-there's no shame in getting help,"she said slowly, trying to compose herself, "We can't expect anyone to come pre-packaged with all the tools necessary to deal with life's problems, can we?
-That's what you're here for."
-He glared at her as his hands tightened into fists, more than annoyed, by her statement and by her sudden reaction.
+"T-there's no shame in getting help,"she said slowly, trying to compose herself as quickly as possible.
+He glared at her as his hands tightened into fists, more than annoyed, by her statement and by her reaction.

 "I'm not afraid of you,"she said, trying to keep her voice calm.

-"You're lying.
-I can tell,"he said, raising his gaze to finally look at her directly for the first time, "Call it...animal instinct."
-He knew he had affected her by the way she stared blankly at him, trying to keep her countenance void of any expression.
+"Yes you are.
+I could tell you were from the moment you walked in,"he said, raising his gaze to finally look at her directly for the first time, "Call it...animal instinct."
+He knew he had affected her by the way she stared blankly at him, trying to keep her countenance devoid of any expression.
 He could feel it.
 He could feel her fear and uneasiness.
 She had probably drawn all the connections already: how he killed, what he was, and just how much of a threat he was to the people around him.

+Joanne's voice was weak when she finally spoke.
 "Edgar, all I know is that you supposedly killed two people.
 There's convincing evidence to say you could be locked up, but I do want your side of the story."
-Edgar turned his face to the side, resting his cheek on his knee and not looking at her.

 "There isn't another side of the story.
 The big bad monster bit two innocent people and they died, the end."